Language selection

 Inspiring the scientists and engineers of tomorrow

 Space exploration fuels our children's curiosity and imagination.
 Role models like astronauts inspire students to dream, and consequently, achieve their goals.
-Many astronauts, engineers, scientists and innovators remember watching the Moon landing as kids and being motivated to work towards their dreams.
+Many astronauts, engineers, scientists and innovators remember watching the Moon landings as kids and being motivated to work towards their dreams.
+To this day, the Moon remains a source of inspiration, especially with the mission of the first Canadian around the lunar surface.

-Humanity's quest to explore Mars is already inspiring the next generation of scientists, engineers and thinkers.
+Humanity's quest to explore our planet, the Moon, Mars and further in space is already inspiring the next generation of scientists, engineers, explorers and thinkers.

 Visiting schools and encouraging kids to study science

 Part of an astronaut's duty is to visit schools and encourage young people to study science, technology, engineering and mathematics (STEM).
-The CSA's astronauts and experts visit classrooms, virtually and in person—and even live from space!—to share how studying in STEM can be exciting.
+The Canadian Space Agency's (CSA) astronauts and experts visit classrooms, virtually and in person – and even live from space! – to share how studying in STEM can be exciting.

-CSA astronaut Jenni Sidey-Gibbons credits Dr. Roberta Bondar, Canada's first woman to go to space, with inspiring her to become a space explorer.
+CSA astronaut Jenni Gibbons credits Dr. Roberta Bondar, Canada's first woman to go to space, with inspiring her to become a space explorer.

 Giving students the opportunity to participate in real space missions

-The CSA shares resources with educators, inspires young Canadians through fun learning activities, and offers internships and student jobs in order to give students real-life experience and to support research, awareness and learning in space science and technology.
+The CSA also offers internships and student jobs in order to give students real-life experience and to support research, awareness and learning in space science and technology.